 Though it may look unassuming, the work of CPI’s new clinic is groundbreaking.
 This region of Myanmar has only recently, and tentatively, emerged from more than six decades of brutal civil war.
 Violence is etched deeply into the physical and psychological landscape.
 And violence against women and girls in particular has been widely documented throughout this period.

 Survivors of gender-based violence too often receive little understanding or support, and few if any services.
 Cultural stigma and a widespread lack of awareness have condemned thousands of women and girls to suffer in the shadows.
-The CPI clinic is part of a wider CPI project funded by grant from the United Nations Population Fund (UNFPA) to try and change this.
+The CPI clinic is part of a wider CPI project funded by a United Nations Population Fund (UNFPA) grant to try and change this.

-The CPI clinic staff provide training and support to the 13 community clinics to help them to raise awareness and understanding of gender-based violence in the communities they serve, and provide the first line of health care and support to survivors.
+The CPI clinic staff provide training and support to the 13 community clinics to help them raise awareness and understanding of gender-based violence in their communities, and provide the first line of health care and support to survivors.
 For more serious cases, survivors are referred to CPI’s clinic where they can access specialist services to aid them in their recovery.